wilsonmar/wilsonmar.github.io/_posts/2021-02-13-design-systems.md

 <a target="_blank" href="https://www.invisionapp.com/inside-design/design-systems/">Your guide to design systems from the world’s leading brands</a> Oct.
 9, 2017

 US Government has the U.S. Web Design System (USWDS) at <a target="_blank" href="https://designsystem.digital.gov/">designsystem.digital.gov</a> (Slack channel <a target="_blank" href="https://chat.18f.gov/">chat.18f.gov</a>)

+AWS products and services uses <a target="_blank" href="https://cloudscape.design/">cloudscape.design</a> since 2016.
+It's open-sourced at <a target="_blank" href="https://github.com/cloudscape-design">github.com/cloudscape-design</a>.
+It's used in <a target="_blank" href="https://github.com/aws-solutions-library-samples/guidance-for-crossregion-failover-and-graceful-failback-and-observability-on-aws">this solution</a>

 Salesforce has their Salesforce Lightning Design System (SLDS) at <a target="_blank" href="https://www.lightningdesignsystem.com/">lightningdesignsystem.com</a>